 Prospective students should present a portfolio of work together with supporting evidence that is representative of their current creative practice.

 Applicants will normally have an honours degree with a first or upper second classification in Fine Art.
-Exceptionally, other candidates will be considered.
+Under exceptional circumstances, other candidates will be considered.
 Applicants whose first language is not English may be required to demonstrate proficiency in written and spoken English.

 For information regarding English language requirements at the University, please see our IELTS page.